 How IoT is transforming Transportation, Logistics and Fleet Management

-As there are ever-changing industry regulations happening around the corner, it implies transportation and logistics enterprises have to make more out of fewer resources else profitability is susceptible.
-However, with the involvement of digital technologies in personnel, equipment and transaction sections, enterprises can easily perform better and support peak operations in real time, hence improving operational efficiency and performance.
+However, with the involvement of digital technologies in personnel, equipment and transactional areas, enterprises can easily perform better and support peak operations in real time, hence improving operational efficiency and performance of their logistics function.

 Organizations involved in transportation, logistics and fleet management are expanding their horizon on mobility services, big data and the Internet of Things (IoT) to automate their services along with process management and cloud-based applications too.

-In transport, logistics and Fleet management sectors, Internet of Things (IoT) is providing highly integrated and streamlined “Transportation and Warehouse Management Solutions” that connect in-vehicle sensors and other cohesive digital devices over the network.
-Installed sensors in transport vehicles, containers etc. will continuously capture and process data that can be acted-upon real-time.
+In logistics, transportation, and fleet management, the Internet of Things (IoT) is providing highly integrated and streamlined “Transportation and Warehouse Management Solutions” that connect in-vehicle sensors and other cohesive digital devices over the network.
+Installed sensors in transport vehicles, containers etc. will continuously capture and process data that can be acted-upon in real-time.

-IoT has many digital implementation options in transport, logistics and fleet management.
-It can cover aspects of warehouse or inventories or vehicles or workforce within.
-There are many innovative use cases of IoT where provider trust the use of initiatives like sensors, RFID chips to transmit critical information and store it to cloud for further consumption.
+There are many innovative use cases of IoT where provider trust the use of initiatives like sensors, RFID chips to transmit critical information and store it to the cloud for further consumption.

 Source: Yate Blog